po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/16-Stu_Functions/README.md

 # Function Declarations and Expression

 In this activity, you will work with a partner to  dissect existing function declarations and function expressions.

 ## Instructions

-* In Example 1, find the function declaration.
-One partner should describe the code, focusing on the key parts of the function and how it is called.
-The other partner should write ample comments on the code.
-These comments can be used for review.

-* Then, switch roles to discuss function expressions.
-What makes function expressions different from function declarations?
-Do both functions in Example 1 produce the same output?
-Don't forget the comments!

-* Finally, take a look at Example 2.
-Unlike Example 1, one of the functions is broken.
-As a team, talk about what is different between the two examples.
-What do you think may be going on?
-If time allows, discuss how you might fix the code.
+* Be sure to work with your partner!

+* Open [16-Stu_Functions/Unsolved/script.js]() to examine the code and implement the following features:

+  * As a developer, I want to create a reusable block of code that evaluates if two values are strictly equal, equal or not equal.

+  * When I provide two values in function arguments, then it should evaluate if the two functions are strictly equal.

+  * If the two values are strictly equal, it should log: "They are equal in type and value"

+  * Else if the two values are equal but not strictly equal, it should log: "They are equal in value"

+  * Else it should log "The values are not equal"

 ## 💡 Hint